 Unless a matter is not at issue for that party, each party shall take a position on each issue by the time of the Prehearing Conference or by such later time as may be permitted by the Prehearing Officer.
-If a party is unable through diligence and good faith efforts to take a position on a matter at issue for that party, it shall explicitly state in its prehearing statement why it cannot take a position.
-If the Prehearing Officer finds that the party has acted diligently and in good faith to take a position, and further finds that the party's failure to take a position will not prejudice other parties or confuse the proceeding, the party may maintain "no position at this time" prior to hearing and thereafter conduct cross-examination on the issue and identify its position in a post-hearing statement of issues.
+If a party is unable through diligence and good faith efforts to take a position on a matter at issue for that party, it shall explicitly state in its Prehearing Statement why it cannot take a position.
+If the Prehearing Officer finds that the party has acted diligently and in good faith to take a position, and further finds that the party's failure to take a position will not prejudice other parties or confuse the proceeding, the party may maintain "no position at this time" prior to hearing and thereafter identify its position in a post-hearing statement of issues.
 In the absence of such a finding by the Prehearing Officer, the party shall have waived the entire issue, and the party's position shall be shown as "no position" in the Prehearing Order.
-If a party takes "no position" on an issue, it has waived its opportunity to conduct cross examination on the issue as well as file a post-hearing brief on the issue.
-Commission staff may take "no position at this time" or a similar position on any issue without having to make the showing described above.
+A party who takes no position on an issue by the time of the Prehearing Conference, or by such later time as may be permitted by the Prehearing Officer, waives its opportunity to conduct crossexamination on the issue as well as file a post-hearing brief on the issue.
+Commission staff may take "no position at this time" or a similar position on any issue without having to make the showing described above and without waiver of cross-examination.